Universal graph representation of stabilizer codes: Introduction

 \subsection{Contributions, scope, and conjectures}

-This work takes a first step in answering both such questions.
 Our first contribution, in the direction of the first question, is the development of a simple graph representation of all stabilizer codes.
 The general structure of the graph is known as an \textit{encoder-respecting form}, which has the structure of a semi-bipartite graph that maps $k$ input-representing nodes to $n$ output-representing nodes.
-By semi-bipartite, we mean that inputs may not be connected but outputs generically may.
-Informally, our result may be stated as the following. \begin{theorem}[Informal] Every stabilizer code is essentially uniquely represented by an encoder-respecting graph satisfying some rules, and conversely every such graph essentially uniquely represents a stabilizer code.
-There is an efficient compilation algorithm that maps tableaus to graphs in $O(n^3)$ time and vice versa in $O(n^2)$ time. \end{theorem} The precise version of Theorem~\ref{thm:informal} is given in Sections~\ref{sec:zxcf} and \ref{sec:inversion}.
+By semi-bipartite, we mean that inputs may not be connected to each other while outputs generically may.
+Informally, this result may be stated as follows. \begin{theorem}[Informal] Every stabilizer code is essentially uniquely represented by an encoder-respecting graph satisfying some rules, and conversely every such graph essentially uniquely represents a stabilizer code.
+There is an efficient compilation algorithm that maps tableaus to graphs in $O(n^3)$ time and vice versa in $O(n^2)$ time. \end{theorem} Here, the term ``essentially" masks a more exact statement in which we mod out by local equivalences that do not affect any code properties.
+The precise version of Theorem~\ref{thm:informal} is given in Sections~\ref{sec:zxcf} and \ref{sec:inversion}.
 This result establishes that our graph representation is sufficiently general to universally represent all stabilizer codes.
 We devised the compilation algorithm from tableaus to graphs in part for the study of graph properties of well-known codes.
 As examples, we compile the famous 5-qubit, 7-qubit, and 9-qubit quantum codes and show that each take simple geometric forms respectively of a cone, cube, and tree-star.
 Conversely, Theorem~\ref{thm:informal} enables us to essentially transform any semi-bipartite graph into a stabilizer code, in such a way that (a) any stabilizer code can be constructed this way and (b) the properties of the code are tied to the properties of the graph.
 As a consequence, we can leverage the tools of graph theory and graph algorithms to study stabilizer codes.
 We show that the key properties of a stabilizer code are controlled in a unified way, namely by the corresponding graph's degree.